-Preparation may be crucial for the success of bank liquidation proceedings as certain strategies can be executed effectively only if they are prepared in advance (see Chapter 4.
+85. Preparation may be crucial for the success of bank liquidation proceedings as certain strategies can be executed effectively only if they are prepared in advance, to the extent possible in the circumstances (see Chapter 4.
 Preparation and Cooperation).
-A banking authority has the capabilities needed to prepare for liquidation, to the extent possible due to the circumstances, owing to its technical expertise, knowledge of the bank and the broader sector (including entities that may be interested in buying parts of the non-viable bank's business) and its ability to cooperate with other authorities, including the DI.
-Courts, in comparison, will be less able to prepare for a bank's liquidation in principle since they will not normally have the institution-specific knowledge and will generally have no standing to act until a petition for insolvency has been made.
-Regardless of the selected institutional model, but especially in jurisdictions with a court-based model, the legal framework should contain arrangements to ensure that adequate preparation can take place.
-Preparatory steps may include contingency planning, early cooperation of supervisory or resolution authorities with DIs or the early involvement of a prospective liquidator, if legally available, even before a liquidation proceeding is formally initiated (see Chapter 4.
+A banking authority has the capabilities needed to carry out such preparation owing to its technical expertise, knowledge of the bank and the broader sector (including entities that may be interested in buying parts of the nonviable bank's business) and its ability to cooperate with other authorities, including the DI.
+Courts, in comparison, are typically less able to prepare for a bank's liquidation since they will not normally have the institution-specific knowledge and will generally have no standing to act until a petition for insolvency has been made.
+Regardless of the selected institutional model, but especially in jurisdictions with a preodominantly court-based model, the legal framework should contain arrangements to ensure that adequate preparation can take place.
+Preparatory steps may include contingency planning, early cooperation by supervisory or resolution authorities with DIs or the early involvement of a prospective liquidator, if legally available, even before a liquidation proceeding is formally initiated (see Chapter 4.
 Preparation and Cooperation).
-However, despite such arrangements, the shortcomings of a court-based model to prepare for a bank's liquidation might not be fully overcome.
+However, despite such arrangements, the shortcomings of a predominantly court-based model to prepare for a bank's liquidation might not be fully overcome.